Raghabpur, Nadia: Demographics

 According to the 2011 Census of India, Raghabpur had a total population of 10,280, of which 5,153 (50%) were males and 5,127 (50%) were females.
 Population in the age range 0–6 years was 919.
 The total number of literate persons in Raghabpur was 6,968 (74.44% of the population over 6 years).

 The following municipalities, notified area, outgrowths and census towns were part of Ranaghat Urban Agglomeration in 2011 census: Ranaghat (M), Birnagar (M), Cooper's Camp (NA), Magurkhali (OG), Ranaghat (CT) (CT), Hijuli (CT), Aistala (CT), Satigachha (CT), Nasra (CT), Panpara (CT), Raghabpur (CT), Kamgachhi (CT), Anulia (CT) and Halalpur Krishnapur (CT).

 Infrastructure

 According to the District Census Handbook 2011, Nadia, Raghabpur covered an area of 2.5641 km2.
 Among the civic amenities, it had 16 km roads, the protected water supply involved overhead tank, tap water from treated sources, hand pump.
 It had 1,510 domestic electric connections, 130 road light points.
 Among the medical facilities, the nearest dispensary/ health centre was 1 km away.
-Among the educational facilities it had 4 primary schools, 1 middle chool, the nearest secondary, senior secondary schools were 1.5 km away.
-Among the social, recreational and cultural facilitites, it had 1 auditorium/ community hall.
+Among the educational facilities it had 4 primary schools, 1 middle school, the nearest secondary, senior secondary schools were 1.5 km away.
+Among the social, recreational and cultural facilities, it had 1 auditorium/ community hall.
 An important commodity it produced was tant sari.